Wouldn’t you love a real list of things that make you happier? Here’s what scientific research says will work:

 First thing in the morning, send an email thanking or praising someone.
-Research shows this can brighten your day.
+Research shows this can make you much happier.

 Harvard professor Michael Norton, author of Happy Money: The Science of Smarter Spending, explains how spending money on other people can generate more happiness than spending on yourself: